axetrading/terraform-aws-axetrading-sftp/README.md

 <!-- BEGIN_TF_DOCS -->
 # AWS SFTP with EFS Terraform Module

-This module set up EFS with AWS Transfer Family for accessing server files for managed service customers.
+This module set up EFS with AWS Transfer Family for accessing AxeTrading server files for managed service customers.

-# Connect to sftp server:
+In this way you connect to sftp server: sftp -i <path-to-private-key> <username>@<server-address>
-sftp -i path-to-private-key sftp_username@sftp_server_address

-# Mounting instructions:
-sudo mount -t efs -o tls EFS_ID:/ EFS_ID

-sudo chown -R ec2-user:ec2-user EFS_ID

-sudo chmod -R 755 EFS_ID

 ## Requirements